MAECProject/maec5-docs/source/index.html.md

 }
 ```

-The string data type represents a finite-length string of valid characters from the Unicode coded character set [ISO10646].
+The string data type represents a finite-length string of valid characters from the Unicode coded character set.
 Unicode incorporates ASCII and the characters of many other international character sets.

-The JSON MTI serialization uses the JSON string type [RFC7159], which mandates the UTF-8 encoding for supporting Unicode.
+The JSON MTI serialization uses the JSON string type, which mandates the UTF-8 encoding for supporting Unicode.

 ## Timestamp